-Kaylea Titford: Dad unaware of obese girl's neglect, court told
+Kaylea Titford: Dad to blame for girl's death, court told

 Kaylea's mother Sarah Lloyd-Jones previously admitted the same charge.

-At the start of his defence, Mr Titford told the court he would bathe and feed Kaylea, who had spina bifida, when she was a baby and a young child.
+At the start of his defence, Mr Titford told the court he would bathe and feed Kaylea, who had spina bifida, when she was a young child but had stepped back when she reached puberty because he "didn't feel comfortable".

-But he said that he pulled back from involvement in Kaylea's hygiene care when she hit puberty.

-"She was getting older, I didn't feel comfortable.
-I just stepped back," he told the court.

-He said his partner Sarah Lloyd-jones carried out all of Kaylea's care from about 13, and he did not have any concerns about this.
+He said his partner Sarah Lloyd-Jones carried out all of Kaylea's care and he did not have any concerns about this.

-He said there had been issues with Kaylea's weight since she was about four, and they had been given advice by a dietician to "try to make sure she ate healthy".

-But he said this became more difficult to monitor when she was in her teens because "she would help herself or get siblings to get her things".

-She was then able to move in her wheelchair from her room to the kitchen and wet room, he said.

-He also described how on occasions when Kaylea had sores, it would be her mother who would dress them.
+Following his arrest, he had been asked by police whose fault it was Kaylea had got into such a state, and replied: "Mine and Sarah's."

+In an exchange with prosecutor Caroline Rees, he said he still agreed with his response, and he had a duty as much as Kaylea's mum.

-Mr Titford was asked about messages between him and his partner in which she complained she had no help.
+Mr Titford was then asked about messages between him and his partner in which she complained of not having any help.

-He told the court he had worked long hours for a removal firm for many years.

 Lloyd-Jones had got a job as a carer from 2018, and was looking after things at home in between her appointments.